encentric/express-react-js/README.md

 Additional aspects:
   - Bulma for css+sass but easily replaceable
   - Babel for nextgen js in the browser, typescript for type checking only (no emit/compile)
-  - JSX composable views
-  - Webpack for client side js and css
+  - Webpack for bundling client side js and css
-  - Inner loop including unit tests (TODO)
+  - Dev inner loop including watch for changes and unit tests (TODO)
   - E2E tests (TODO)
   - Containers and K8s deploys (TODO)